rakshakodandaramu/ProgrammingAssignment2/Assignemnet Write Up.md

-####Loading Data
+####Loading Datawe have deleted thoe coloumns with NA (nothing) and few more coloumns which not related to predict

-we have deleted thoe coloumns with NA (nothing) and few more coloumns which not related to predict split data to training and testing
+split data to training and testing